 Ketoctin Chapter NSDAR is now one of 3000 chapters of the National Society Daughters of the American Revolution (NSDAR).
 Our chapter actively conducts many events throughout the year, including regularly scheduled meetings September through May, special events, and field trips.
 Ketoctin Chapter NSDAR sponsors the Reverend John Marks Society (C.A.R.).
 Our Ketoctin Chapter NSDAR supports many service projects that include scholarships, awards, grave markings, recognition awards, veterans, and other patriotic activities.

-The Virginia DAR supports four historic properties significant to the American Revolution:
+The Virginia DAR supports five historic properties significant to the American Revolution:

 Kenmore in Fredericksburg, VA—built by George Washington’s sister, Betty and her husband Fielding Lewis.